Crafting communal film events at Dailies

 Filmmaker Jonny Dry sits down with Tomisin Adepeju, filmmaker and founder of Dailies.
 Tracing the organisation’s evolution, Adepeju reflects on the need for cinema spaces which invite and embrace community; a philosophy that has seen Dailies quickly become a vehicle not only for film screenings, but a space to “foster connections, inspire conversations, and spark creativity.”

-Before anything else happens, Tomisin jumps up sharp, “why have you decided come down tonight?”
+Before anything else happens, Tomisin jumps up sharp, “why have you decided to come down tonight?”
 He poses the question directly to the person before him who freezes, eyes wide.
 Murmured conversations fall away, an uncertain silence: the auditorium is still fully lit, the audience has left polite gaps between each other, the film hasn’t started.
 No one wants to go first.

 At first glance, panel discussions, Q&As, and master classes offering depth and dimension on a new release or classic are nothing new.
 In this regard Dailies, founded by British Nigerian filmmaker Tomisin Adepeju, is no different; it tours London’s independent cinemas, showcasing established and unknown titles, bringing audiences, filmmakers and venues together.
 Yet there’s a wonderful fluidity to a Dailies event – I met Tomisin in the empty bar of a hotel chain, London Pride cascading past the window outside, and we talked over where this comes from.